bcs-iitk/bcs-iitk.github.io/events/_posts/2023-10-12-Introduction to CNNs.md

 ---
 layout: post
 title: Introduction to CNNs
-abstract: This workshop was aimed at introducing the participants to CNN (Convulation Neural Network) and the basic layout related to it with correspondance to architecture models.
+abstract: This workshop was aimed at introducing the participants to CNN (Convolution Neural Network) and the basic layout related to it with correspondence to architecture models.
 ---
-This workshop was aimed at introducing the participants to CNN (Convulation Neural Network) and the basic layout related to it with correspondance to architecture models.
+This workshop was aimed at introducing the participants to CNN (Convolution Neural Network) and the basic layout related to it with correspondence to architecture models.
 It comprised of a task and discussion over a range of topics, including:
 * Basic Python
 * Basic Convolution Operation
 * Activation Function and Convolution layering